PaymentObserverPayment Observer

 Near Field Communication

-• Smartcard and digital security companies such as Gemalto and Giesecke & Devrient showcased their NFC-services at the MWC.
+• Smartcard and digital security companies such as Giesecke & Devrient showcased their NFC-services at the MWC.

 • The Logic Group and ViVOtech announced to work together to enable customers to shop via their NFC-enabled smartphones.